A Doctor's View on Urinary Tract Infection (UTI) Symptoms

 What are urinary tract infection symptoms and signs?

-Bladder (cystitis): The lining of the urethra and bladder becomes inflamed and irritated.
+- Bladder (cystitis, or bladder infection): The lining of the urethra and bladder becomes inflamed and irritated.

 Symptoms develop rapidly and may or may not include the symptoms for a lower urinary tract infection.